 Benjamin Gate: Probably the same location as the later Muster Gate or possibly the Sheep Gate.
 Jeremiah was put into stocks at the Benjamin Gate after Pashhur the priest beat him (Jeremiah 20:2).

-New Gate: Jeremiah was put before an inquiry at the “the entrance of the New Gate of the LORD’s house,” which was apparently in the courtyard of the temple (Jeremiah 26:10; 36:10).
+New Gate: Jeremiah was put before an inquiry at “the entrance of the New Gate of the LORD’s house,” which was apparently in the courtyard of the temple (Jeremiah 26:10; 36:10).

-While Nehemiah served King Artaxerxes in Babylon, he heard of the ruined state of Jerusalem.
+While Nehemiah served King Artaxerxes in Persia, he heard of the ruined state of Jerusalem.
 He was given authorization and supplies to go there and restore the walls and the gates.
 When Nehemiah arrived, he made a detailed inspection of the walls and gates (Nehemiah 2:11–16) and organized the people to start the rebuilding effort (Nehemiah 2:17–3:32).
 When the wall was rebuilt, it probably encompassed the same area as before, except it may have excluded the king’s gardens in the southeast.
 Starting from the east corner of the north wall, Nehemiah went counterclockwise: